stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Ensure That Requirements Files Include Hashes

 Some tools require extra configuration to include package hashes in the requirements files that they generate.
 For example, you must set the _generate-hashes_ option for the _pip-compile_ and _uv_ utilities to generate _requirements.txt_ files that include hashes.
-Add this option to the section of the _pyproject.toml_ file for the project:
+Add this option to the relevant section of the _pyproject.toml_ file.

-For _pip-tools_:
+For _pip-tools_, add the option to the _tool.pip-tools_ section:

 ```toml
 [tool.pip-tools]